 Through our programs, Petaluma Bounty is improving the quality of food offered by emergency food distributors through the Bounty Hunters gleaning program.
-We are increasing low-income consumers’ purchasing power through local affordable food incentives such Market Match, sliding scale farm stands and CSA memberships, as well as maximizing awareness and participation in federal food programs such as WIC, SNAP, and Meals on Wheels.
-We are increasing food literacy – knowledge of how food is grown and where it comes from – for children, youth and adults.
+We are increasing low-income consumers’ purchasing power through local affordable food incentives such as Market Match, sliding-scale farm stands, and CSA memberships, as well as maximizing awareness and participation in federal food programs such as WIC, SNAP, and Meals on Wheels.
+We are increasing food literacy – knowledge of how food is grown and where it comes from – for children, youth, and adults.
 We are changing attitudes and appetites for healthy food and active lifestyles.
 We are expanding our community’s capacity to grow its own food by supporting the construction of community gardens and empowering others by sharing our knowledge.
 And finally, we are engaging our whole community to become active, informed agents of change of their food system.

 Petaluma Bounty grew out of a 2004 Community Needs Assessment commissioned by the Hub of Petaluma Foundation to determine Petaluma’s greatest unmet community need.
-It revealed many seniors, low-income families with young children and individuals were struggling to afford adequate nutrition.
+It revealed many seniors, low-income families with young children, and individuals were struggling to afford adequate nutrition.
 Research with local emergency food providers and Petaluma residents revealed that the demand for emergency food was growing.
 The response that emerged was Petaluma Bounty, a multifaceted community food security initiative, launched in 2006 with the Bounty Hunters gleaning program and an initiative to start community gardens.

 In 2008, the Bounty Community Farm, an urban educational farm site opened its doors to grow food with community for community.
-On October 1, 2012 Petaluma Bounty became a program of Petaluma People Services Center (PPSC).
-PPSC was incorporated on December 2, 1976 and is a 501(c)3 private nonprofit organization.
+On October 1, 2012, Petaluma Bounty became a program of Petaluma People Services Center (PPSC).
+PPSC was incorporated on December 2, 1976, and is a 501(c)3 private nonprofit organization.
 PPSC is dedicated to improving the social and economic health of our community by providing programs that strengthen the dignity and self-sufficiency of the individual.

-As a Program of PPSC, Petaluma Bounty’s mission is healthy food for everyone through collaboration, education and promoting self-reliance.
-We seek to foster a thriving local food system while improving low income families’ access to sustainably grown, local food.
+As a Program of PPSC, Petaluma Bounty’s mission is healthy food for everyone through collaboration, education, and promoting self-reliance.
+We seek to foster a thriving local food system while improving low-income families’ access to sustainably grown, local food.

 For more information on our unique approach, please click here.